Referrals 2.0: Integrating With Salesforce/Marketing Automation Provider

 Once you have decided:

-3.1 Login to Influitive, and click on your name in the top right corner of Admin View and go to Integrations
+3.1 Login to Influitive, and click on the cog wheel in the top right corner of Admin View and go to Integrations.

-3.2 Under Categories, go to either CRM (for Salesforce) or Marketing (for your marketing automation provider).
+3.2 On the left hand side under Categories, go to either CRM (for Salesforce) or Marketing (for your marketing automation provider).

 Click Manage under the integration you'd like to turn on.
 You should only turn on ONE of the options below.
 Consult the instructions above for our best practices if you are not sure which one to use.